Achievement & Best Paper Awards

 Nomination Guidelines

-2. The nominated dissertation must have been accepted by the graduate college two years or less before June 20th of the current year.
+2. The nominated dissertation must have been accepted by the graduate college two years or less before June 20th of the nomination year.
 A dissertation can only be nominated once for this award.

 Criteria for Selecting Award Winners